-- Preview Email Newsletter

 National Health Federation Raises Concerns Over Risky FDA Guidance for Infant Nutrition (10)

 WASHINGTON, Sept.
 12 -- The National Health Federation has voiced serious concerns in a public comment letter addressed to the U.S. Department of Health and Human Services Food and Drug Administration regarding a draft guidance that could jeopardize the health of premature infants.
-The letter criticizes the FDA's newly proposed standards for aluminum content in small volume parenteral drug products and pharmacy bulk packages for parenteral nutrition, highlighting the potential risks associated w more ST
+The letter criticizes the FDA's newly proposed standards for aluminum content in small volume parenteral drug products and pharmacy bulk packages for parenteral nutrition, highlighting the potential risks associated with these changes.

 National Housing Law Project Opposes HUD Proposal to Collect Sensitive Personal Data (10)